bskydive/webpack-dep-graph/README.md

 ### Examples

 The graphviz layout renderer seems to be useless.
-Generating graphml and editing it in yEd are the best option for now.
+You can upload the simplified dot file into any [graphviz editor](http://magjac.com/graphviz-visual-editor/) and try to play with settings.
+Generating graphml and editing it in [yEd](https://www.yworks.com/products/yed/download) are the best option for now.

  * input
     * example of the [webpack stats](./doc/webpack-stats.json)